CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 ### Error handling

 #### What is exception handling?
-When our code runs into a line that it couldn't run, instead of crashing, we handle the exception in a meaningful way.
+-An exception can be defined as an unusual condition in a program resulting in the interruption in the flow of program.
+Whenever an exception occurs, the program stops the execution and thus the further code is not exexuted, therefore an exception is the run-time errors that are unable to handle to Python script An exception is a Python object that represents an error
+-Python provides a way to handle the exception so that the code can be executed without interruption.
+If we do not handle the exception, the interpretes doesnt execute all the code that exists after the exception.
 #### What are the basics of exception handling in Python?
 We use try and except blocks.
 The try block catches the exception.
 If the try cathes an exception it jumps to the except block.
-We can raise exceptions as well.
+We can raise exceptions as well in the except block .

+# import module sys to get the type of exception
+import sys

+randomList = ['a', 0, 2]

+for entry in randomList:
+    try:
+        print("The entry is", entry)
+        r = 1/int(entry)
+        break
+    except:
+        print("Oops!", sys.exc_info()[0], "occurred.")
+        print("Next entry.")
+        print()
+print("The reciprocal of", entry, "is", r)

 #### In which case should we catch an exception?
 Why?

-if you have a suspecious code that may raise exception, you can defend your program by placing the suspecious code in a try block. afte you can put an except statement, followed by a block of code which handles the problem elegantly.
+-Exceptions should be used for a situation where a certain method or dunction could not execute normally.
+For example, when it encounters broken input or when a resource(e.g. a file) is unavailable.
+Use exceptions to signal the caller that you faced an error which you are unwilling or unable to handle.
+The exception is then passed to the caller who has the chance to either handle the exception or pass it on.

 #### What can/should we do with an exception in the ‘except’ block?
-when you think that you have a code which can produce an error or to avoid your program to be crashed.
+Because in the except block were are able to handle the error, whereares in the try block we are able to test.

 #### What does the else and finally statement do in a try-except block in Python?

-the finally clause is always ececuted before the try statement whether the statement is true or false. else is executed only if the statements in the try block doesnt raise an exception.
+-the finally block runs after the try..exceplt block regardless if an error was catched or not.
+-We should ise finally to make sure files or resources are closed or released regardless of whether an exception occurs, even if you dont catch the exception.
 ## Software Development Methodologies

 #### What is the main goal of a retrospective meeting?